mcconville/blog/_posts/blog/2019-10-08-adventure-of-a-lifetime.md

 My talk is made up of a few parts - lyric mining with Node and Watson, drawing with SVG and layout with Flexbox, exploring and integrating with CSS Houdini.

-As a taster, for now I will share my basic confetti Houdini paint repo.
+As a taster, for now I will share my basic [confetti Houdini paint repo](https://github.com/mcconville/houdini-experiments).
 I used this repo to figure out how to make a custom confetti css class.
 During my presentation, I'll talk through how it works, and show how I use it in the project that I put together.

+I look forward to sharing more on this soon :)